 Expansions offers sessions at five levels, which are differentiated by mathematical experience rather than age; entry is by application only.
 Expansions may be purchased as individual sessions or in blocks of four at a discount.
 For more information and to apply, visit expansions.momath.org.

 Register now for the summer’s remaining sessions

-MoMath is gearing up for a great summer with an exciting day camp!
+MoMath’s exciting day camp is going strong!
 Fourth through eighth graders are invited to experience the richness of mathematics at MoMath, where the exhibits will be augmented with hands-on education sessions, and programs in art, music, and dance.
 For further information and to register, visit transformations.momath.org.

 Events, Birthday Parties, and More

 Looking to host a one-of-a-kind event where your guests can interact with over two dozen engaging exhibits?
 Enter a world of mathematical intrigue, but don’t worry, amongst all the activity there is plenty of space for gala-worthy dinners, over the top birthday bashes, and mitzvahs.
 Who knew math could be this much fun?
 For more information, contact firstname.lastname@example.org.